SumonPaul18/SumonPaul18/README.md

-### Hi 👋, This is Sumon Paul
+## Hey EveryOne 👋, I'm Sumon Paul
-#### I'm System Administrator & Devops Engineer also IoT Engineer
+#### I'm a Devops Engineer also IoT Engineer

-I have 7 years working experience.
+I have 8 years working experience.
 I'm already certified on RHCE, RHCSA, CCNA, MCSA, MTCNA and preparing for advanced certification. yes, i'm a tech person.
 I am currently working as Assistant Manager in Aamra Network Limited.
 I want to gather knowledge, research then apply it and learn more new things.

 ## Skills: IoT | DevOps | OpenStack | RHCE | RHCSA | CCNA | MCSA | MTCNA